-Porcellio dilatatus Giant Canyon Isopod, 12 for $12, not currently available (Cannot ship to Florida, Louisiana, or Oregon)
+Porcellio dilatatus Giant Canyon Isopod, 12 for $12, NOT AVAILABLE, breeding to restock (Cannot ship to Florida, Louisiana, or Oregon)

-Porcellio laevis ‘California Mix’ Isopod, 12 for $24, small juveniles available (Cannot ship to Louisiana or Oregon)
+Porcellio laevis ‘California Mix’ Isopod, 12 for $24, available, breeding to restock (Cannot ship to Louisiana or Oregon)

-These variable isopods are a California locality that throws white, peach, specimens that look like Milkback and peach Milkback, and wild types.
-They are active and prolific.
+These variable isopods are a California locality that throws white, peach, pied, specimens that look like Milkback and peach Milkback, and wild types.
+They are reasonably active and prolific, though not quite like Dairy Cows or Milkbacks.
 12 for $24, small juveniles available

-Porcellio laevis ‘Dairy Cow’ Isopod, $12 for $24, available (Cannot ship to Louisiana or Oregon)
+Porcellio laevis ‘Dairy Cow’ Isopod, $12 for $16, AVAILABLE (Cannot ship to Louisiana or Oregon)

 These are fairly large, very active, and very prolific.
 They have striking patterns and voracious appetites.
 A great choice for a display isopod…just be prepared for lots of babies.

-Porcellio laevis ‘Milkback’ Isopod, 12 for $24, available (Cannot ship to Louisiana or Oregon)
+Porcellio laevis ‘Milkback’ Isopod, 12 for $16, AVAILABLE (Cannot ship to Louisiana or Oregon)

-Porcellio scaber Isopod, (wild type) 12 for $6, available (Cannot ship to Louisiana)
+Porcellio scaber Isopod, (wild type) 12 for $6, NOT AVAILABLE (Cannot ship to Louisiana)

-Common sowbugs, these make a great cleanup crew for many bioactive vivariums.
-These may throw occasional orange, calico, or other morphs.
+Porcellio scaber, wild type.
+Known as the common sowbug, this species make a great cleanup crew for many bioactive vivariums.
+This stock may throw occasional orange, calico, or other morphs.
 12 for $6, available